From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Hypotheses

-In the main part of the paper, we evaluate the effect of the mandatory kindergarten on maternal labour market behaviour within a specific age window: We compare mothers with slightly older children who were born prior to a specific birthday cut-off and are supposed to enter kindergarten in the same year (= treated) with mothers whose children are slightly younger, born after a specific birthday cut-off and who are supposed to enter kindergarten in the following year (= control).\footnote{Exception Ticino: kindergarten offer for 3-year-old children.} Mothers with a slightly younger child may spend their time by taking care of their child or must organize a (costly) childcare to allocate their time to work.
-Contrarily, mothers, whose child is supposed to enter kindergarten, can spend their time on other activities, for example, labor market participation.
+We evaluate the effect of the mandatory kindergarten on maternal labour market behaviour within a specific age window: We compare mothers with slightly older children who were born prior to a specific birthday cut-off and are supposed to enter kindergarten in the same year (= treated) with mothers whose children are slightly younger, born after a specific birthday cut-off and who are supposed to enter kindergarten in the following year (= control).\footnote{One exception is the canton of Ticino that offers kindergarten for 3-year-old children.} Mothers with a slightly younger child may spend their time by taking care of their child or must organize a (costly) childcare to allocate their time to work.
+Contrarily, mothers, whose child is supposed to enter kindergarten, can spend their time on other activities, for example, labour market participation.
 Consequently, a mother who would take care of her child in the absence of the reform can rearrange her time: Following the model of the allocation of time \cite{Becker1965}, the mother can spend more time in market work and/or leisure activities. \citet*{SwartBergeWiel2017} find that mothers increase their labour supply after the school enrolment of their youngest child, given that they take care of their children prior to the school start.
-Therefore, we expect in our setting that only one subgroup of mothers increase their labour supply: Mothers whose children are supposed to enter kindergarten, but who would take care of them if no policy is implemented.
-Concerning the total effect, we expect a positive, but small effect because the effect is zero for mothers who would send their child to kindergarten anyway.
+Therefore, we expect in our setting that only one subgroup of mothers increases their labour supply: Mothers whose children are supposed to enter kindergarten, but who would take care of them if no policy is implemented.
+All in all, we hypothesize a positive, but small effect because the effect is zero for mothers who would send their child to kindergarten anyway.